 Emerging evidence shows that all COVID-19 vaccines authorized for use in Canada protect against severe disease, hospitalization and death due to COVID-19.
 Free vaccines for COVID-19 will be available to everyone who lives in Canada over the course of 2021.
-Based on the Talika received by Mawlana Hazar Imam on March 18, 2021, the Jamat is encouraged to benefit from the protection these vaccines provide, as Mawlana Hazar Imam has already done.
-In particular, the Jamat should not give credence to any misinformation regarding the vaccination process, and comparisons between the different officially sanctioned vaccines that are now available.
+Based on the Talika received by Mawlana Hazar Imam on March 18, 2021, the Jamat is encouraged to benefit from the protection these vaccines provide, as indeed the Imam has done already.
+In particular, the Jamat should not give credence to any misinformation regarding vaccines.

 To help support the Jamat with the arrival of COVID-19 vaccines, we have compiled a list of Frequently Asked Questions regarding the vaccine.
 This information has been prepared by a multidisciplinary team including specialists in medicine, nursing, pharmacy and public health, based on the most recent evidence available.

-Everyone in Canada, including those who aren’t citizens (e.g. migrant workers) can receive the vaccine free of charge if they are over the age of 16 for the Pfizer vaccine, over 18 for the Moderna vaccine, and over 55 for the AstraZeneca vaccine, unless the vaccine is contraindicated (i.e. the person has a proven severe allergic reaction to an ingredient of the vaccine or its packaging).
+Everyone in Canada, including those who aren’t citizens (e.g. migrant workers) can receive the vaccine free of charge if they are ages 12 and older for the Pfizer vaccine, over 18 and older for the Moderna vaccine, and over 30 for the AstraZeneca and Janssen vaccines, unless the vaccine is contraindicated (e.g. the person has a proven severe allergic reaction to an ingredient of the vaccine or its packaging).

 - Residents and staff of congregate living settings that provide care for seniors (e.g. retirement homes)

 - Adults 70 years of age and older, beginning with adults 80 years of age and older, and then decreasing the age limit by 5-year increments to age 70 years as supply becomes available

 - Health care workers who have direct contact with patients, including those who work in health care settings and personal support workers